Wilfred/deadgrep/docs/ALTERNATIVES.md

 ag.el has a few tests, but coverage is significantly lower than deadgrep.

-ag.el has support for editing files from the results buffer, using [wgrep](https://github.com/mhayashi1120/Emacs-wgrep).
+**Great for**: Searching with `ag`, binding a different search to different keys, and editing files from the results buffer using [wgrep](https://github.com/mhayashi1120/Emacs-wgrep).

 ## rg.el